txusko/PostItAll-ChromeExtension/README.md

 * **jQuery plugin:**  https://github.com/txusko/PostItAll

 ****
 This is the an alpha release, so it will probably have some bugs.
-If you find some of them, commit an issue on github, in the help tab or send me an email.
+If you find some of them, create an issue on github, or send me an email.
 Be patient, I will fix it as soon as I can.
 ****

 Javi Filella